-The risk of these conditions worsen if you try to relieve your toothache by consuming over-the-counter medicines without a prescription from a doctor.
-Mums can also try using natural ingredients such as cloves, baking soda and garlic to relieve their toothache.
+The risk of these conditions worsens if you try to relieve your toothache by consuming over-the-counter medicines without a prescription from a doctor.
+Mamas can also try using natural ingredients such as cloves, baking soda, and garlic to relieve their toothache.

 - Consult a dentist.
 Before the consultation, please inform your dentist that you are pregnant!
 This will help the dentist adjust the appropriate dosage of toothache medicine.

 - Consume less sweet or sugary food.
-If you have problems cutting off sugar completely, try reducing it little by little.
+If you have problems cutting off sugar, try reducing it little by little.
 Alternatively, gargle regularly with plain water and brush your teeth after eating to prevent bacterial infection.

 - Consume more fruits and vegetables.
-This is especially effective for mums who have a toothache at the third trimester.
-Foods rich in fiber will help clean leftovers in the mouth.
+This is especially effective for mamas with toothache in the third trimester.
+In addition, foods rich in fibre will help clean leftovers in the mouth.

 - Avoid mouthwash containing alcohol.
 Alcohol can kill the beneficial bacteria in the mouth, allowing harmful bacteria to damage the tooth enamel.
-Choose non-alcohol mouthwashes that are safe for pregnant and breastfeeding women.
+Instead, choose non-alcohol mouthwashes that are safe for pregnant and breastfeeding women.

 - Brush your teeth more diligently.
-It’s simple, but also very important for your dental health.
-Brush at least 2 times a day, especially before bed.
-You are encouraged to choose a toothpaste that is safe for yourself and your baby.
+It’s simple but also very important for your dental health.
+Brush at least two times a day, especially before bed.
+You are encouraged to choose a safe toothpaste for yourself and your baby.

 Mama's Choice Team